- Do you think it’s time to get better with digital analytics in higher education?

-Entirely focused on analytics in higher education, this 1st Higher Ed Analytics online conference featured a dozen of higher ed professionals working in institutions just like yours (check out our interview series with these higher ed colleagues of yours) — with real analytics solutions to real higher ed problems.
+Entirely focused on analytics in higher education, the 2nd edition of the Higher Ed Analytics (Feb 5, 2014) online conference will feature a dozen of sessions presented by higher ed professionals working in institutions just like yours (so, why not you? ;0) — with real analytics solutions to real higher ed problems.

-If you previously registered and paid your registration fee, LOG IN (you can also buy an on-demand pass) to get access to the:
+If you previously registered and paid your registration fee, LOG IN (you can also buy an on-demand pass) to get access to the 11 session recordings and their handouts.

 Harnessing the Power of Google Analytics Goals (10-min session)